 Free Network Monitoring Tools for Windows 11/10

 WireShark is, no doubt, among the best network monitoring tools available either as paid or free.
 WireShark is free and allows you to analyze your network’s communications in as many details as you want.
 You can check up the open connections, click on a connection to see what it is, check out further details such as HTTP, and if HTTP, what is the data being sent to and fro the computers on the network.

 It offers you several filters to see just what you want.
 If you watch all data, you might get confused.
 You may use one of the many available filters to filter out data you don’t want right now.
 The autocomplete feature of the filter box, lets you know what all filters are available.
-For example, you type A, and it shows filters starting with letter A.
+For example, you type A, and it shows filters starting with the letter A.

 Being free and offering highly detailed data about your network, most admins use WireShark for their network analyzing needs.

 2] Microsoft Message Analyzer

 Microsoft Message Analyzer is the successor of Microsoft Network Monitor.
 It is helpful for capturing, displaying, and analyzing protocol messaging traffic and other system messages.
 It is not only an effective tool for troubleshooting network issues but for testing and verifying protocol implementations as well.